unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 Required input data:

 - dhm25_grid_raster.tif -> this you can coppy from the parametrization ws in to the implementation ws.
+- glacier_tsanfleuron.tif -> same file as used in the parametrization script.
 - 98_outline -> this folder contains a shape_file of the glacier outline of the year 1998.
+Drawn according to the Ortophoto and the historical Map of 1998.
+Provided by swisstopo.